William J. Mitsch

 William J. Mitsch, Ph.D.

 Prof. Mitsch is Eminent Scholar and Director, Everglades Wetland Research Park and Juliet C. Sproul Chair for Southwest Florida Habitat Restoration and Management at Florida Gulf Coast University.
-He is also Professor Emeritus and Founding Director of the Olentangy River Wetland Research Park at The Ohio State University.
+He is also Chair of the U.S. National Ramsar Committee.
+He was formerly Distinguished Professor of Environmental Science and Director of the Olentangy River Wetland Research Park during his 26 years at The Ohio State University.
 He received a B.S. in engineering at the University of Notre Dame and a Ph.D. in systems ecology at the University of Florida, and also taught at the Illinois Institute of Technology and the University of Louisville.
 Professor Mitsch’s research and teaching have focused on wetland ecology and biogeochemistry, wetlandcreation and restoration, ecological engineering and ecosystem restoration, and ecosystem modeling.
-He has co-authored or co-edited 18 books, including four editions of Wetlands and two versions of Ecological Engineering and has authored or co-authored over 500 papers, reports, and other publications.
-He has advised over 80 graduate students and 10 post-docs.
+He has co-authored or co-edited 18 books, including five editions of Wetlands (most recent edition published in March 2015) and two versions of Ecological Engineering and has authored or co-authored over 600 papers, reports, abstracts and other publications.
+He has advised over 80 graduate students and 13 post-docs.
 He is founder and editor-in-chief of the journal Ecological Engineering and founder and past president of the American Ecological Engineering Society (AEES).
 His many awards include the 2004 Stockholm Water Prize with co-laureate Sven E. Jørgensen for outstanding contributions to the world’s lakes and wetlands.

 Roy R. “Robin" Lewis, III